TarotFooling/TarotNAI/README.md

 machine, it talks to NovelAI with your own API key, and the images stay on your disk.

-It's like totally cool yo.
+It's like totally cool yo, and the NAI in the title stands for NotAI, btw.
+Any resemblance to the abbreviation of a popular image service is pure coincidence.

 # This project is not affiliated with NovelAI.
 Any bugs experienced while using the UI should not be reported to NAI but instead to [issues](https://github.com/TarotFooling/TarotNAI/issues).
 I will perform voodoo on you if you bother the NAI team about this.